 - Trouble getting up in morning

 - Growth disturbance

 - Failure to thrive

 - Carbon dioxide retention

 Nonsurgical approaches for sleep apnea often include weight loss or positive pressure therapy (Bi-PAP or CPAP).
 When conservative approaches are not improving the obstruction, surgery may be warranted.

 Please contact your pediatrician or craniofacial surgeon if your neonate has a small jaw and any of the above symptoms.
-A sleep study may be required to determine what level of obstruction is occurring and if it is due to the small jaw and tongue position or not.
+A sleep study may be required to determine what level of obstruction is occurring and whether it is due to the small jaw and tongue positioning.